orchid-hybrid/microKanren-sagittarius/README.md

 This is a minikanren implementation.
 It grew out of the code accompanying the microKanren paper and lessons from Willam Byrd.
 It's been split into a lot of files to try to make it more modular and approachable.

-It aims to work on all R7RS scheme implementations (that have sort).
+It aims to work on all R7RS scheme implementations.
 There are a few different minikanren language levels you can import:

 * mk-basic: Just simple minikanren - like the reasoned schemer. fresh conde and ==
 * mk-diseq: Basic extended with disequality =/= constraints